madhephaestus/Esp32WifiManager/README.md

 # Esp32SimplePacketComs
-A framework for controlling one ESP from another using various Wii accessories.
+A framework for controlling one ESP from another using SimplePacketComs over UDP.

 # Known Commands